skrey/yellow-extensions/source/help/en/troubleshooting.md

 Check the log file.
 Activate the debug mode for more information.
 ```

 Check the log file `system/extensions/yellow-website.log`.
 If there are write errors, then give write permissions to the affected files.
-If there are other errors, then contact the responsible developer/designer and [report a bug](contributing-guidelines).
+If there are other errors, then replace the affected files or [report a bug](contributing-guidelines).
 The log file gives you in any case a quick overview of what happens on your website.
 Here's an example:

 ```
 2020-10-28 14:13:07 info Install Datenstrom Yellow 0.8.17, PHP 7.1.33, Apache 2.4.33, Mac